Intrenion/Milcraft/doctrine/on-war.md

 Chapter: Book Seven: The Attack - Attack on a Theater of War: Seeking a Decision

-## Practice 111: Limit the attack when decision is unnecessary
+## Practice 111: Limit the attack when the decision is unnecessary

 **Problem**
 Seeking total defeat can demand more strength than the political aim requires.